Experience the legendary flaming fall colours of New England through this sensational part of the USA .

 Distance: 82 miles

-Cape Cod offers beautiful beaches, historic villages, fine dining, and a variety of activities to suit everybody.
-The area is perfect for active people, with plenty of cycling and walking opportunities, or alternatively just relax on the one of the golden beaches.
-The islands of Nantucket and Marthas Vineyard are both perfect for a relaxing day excursion.
+The islands of Nantucket and Martha's Vineyard are both perfect for a day trip by ferry.
 Between April and October you can also enjoy incredible whale watching trips from Hyannis.

 Distance: 72 miles